Unity-Technologies/com.unity.multiplayer.docs/versioned_docs/version-1.10.0/advanced-topics/messaging-system.md

 ---
 import ImageSwitcher from '@site/src/ImageSwitcher.js';

 Netcode for GameObjects has two parts to its messaging system: [remote procedure calls (RPCs)](message-system/rpc.md) and [custom messages](message-system/custom-messages.md).
 Both types have sub-types that change their behavior, functionality, and performance.
-RPCs as implemented in Netcode for GameObjects are session-mode agnostic, and work in both [client-server](../terms-concepts/client-server.md) and [distributed authority](../terms-concepts/distributed-authority.md) contexts.

 This page provides an introduction to RPCs.
 For more details, refer to the pages listed in the [RPCs in Netcode for GameObjects section](#rpcs-in-netcode-for-gameobjects)